-There's a wide range of 0% interest cards to choose from, and competition in the sector is fierce - providers are vying for your business, and are offering record introductory purchase terms to tempt you.
+There's a wide range of 0% interest cards to choose from, with some seriously long introductory purchase terms on offer.
 But, as with any card, they need to be managed efficiently, and should only be considered by those who are truly financially organised.

 Not only will you need to ensure that the full amount can be repaid by the end of the interest-free period – failing to do so will mean interest will quickly start accumulating – but you need to make absolutely certain that you can meet at least the minimum repayments each month, because if you miss one, your interest-free deal will effectively be cancelled and you'll start racking up additional debt.

 However, if you make sure you can comfortably afford the minimum payments and have a plan in place of how you'll repay the lot, a 0% purchase credit card could be a great way to cover your festive spend without incurring any interest.
 Just make sure your credit score is up to scratch before you apply.

 Sound like a good deal?
 Then you'll need to find the card to suit.
 Here's a run-through of the 0% purchase credit cards currently sitting at the top of the Moneyfacts Best Buys.

 Comfortably taking the top spot in the 0% purchase sector is this card from Sainsbury's Bank, which boasts the longest introductory term available.
 Borrowers can spread the cost of their festive purchases for a market-leading 29 months before interest is charged, and can even enjoy 29 months of 0% balance transfers.

 This card could be particularly suitable for loyal Sainsbury's shoppers in the weeks leading up to Christmas, as not only can customers rack up standard Nectar points, but they can earn bonus points each time they spend £35 or more on Sainsbury's shopping – festive food shop, anyone?